 - Check for the popup window on your iPhone with battery charge details.

-The feature can work even if your iPhone is in the locked state.
+The feature can work even if your iPhone is in a locked state.
 However, many users face issues regarding the popup while opening the lid.
-In case your iPhone stays inactive even if after your open the case lid, consider resetting the AirPods and reconnecting.
+In case your iPhone stays inactive even if after you open the case lid, consider resetting the AirPods and reconnecting.
 You can go through our article on how to reset AirPods to know more.

 Check AirPod Battery Status from AirPlay